adamant/adamant.language.reference/destructors.md

 # Destructors

 Destructors have an implicit `mut self` parameter.
 They do not take ownership of self so that they can't resurrect the instance.
-All types an implicit destructor that calls delete on any owned objects.
+All types have an implicit destructor that calls delete on any owned objects.
 Destructors are executed most derived class first moving toward the base class.

 TODO while it makes sense to allow destructors to call member functions like C++.
 Obviously, they shouldn't call `open` functions.
 But what if they call a method that calls an open function?